 What Academic Coaching Is Not

 The purpose of academic coaching does not include providing course-specific assistance to the struggling student.
-If these issues are pertinent to the student’s situation, appropriate referrals can be made to the UWF Academic Center for Excellence for tutoring services, MathStats Lab, Writing Lab, and to Counseling & Psychological Services for mental health counseling.
+If these issues are pertinent to the student’s situation, appropriate referrals can be made to the UWF Academic Center for Excellence for tutoring services, Mathematics & Statistics Lab, Writing Lab, and to Counseling & Psychological Services for mental health counseling.

 Finish Strong Workshops

 The Finish Strong Workshops are available for all currently enrolled UWF students and are centered on improving and encouraging healthy habits in setting academic goals for the students.
 These workshops can be incorporated in your schedule as resources to help you be successful in reaching the goals that are set.
-The schedule for the Fall 2014 – 2015 workshops will be available soon.
+Follow this link to download the schedule for the Fall 2014 – 2015 workshops in PDF format.

 If you are interested in the Academic Coaching Program (ACP) and would like to request a coach, please complete and submit the Student Academic Coach Request Form.